What is Disruptive Mood Dysregulation Disorder?

 • Maternal mood symptoms during pregnancy

-However, we still don’t know exactly what’s causing the condition.
-Current research is looking into brain mechanisms and both genetic and environmental risk factors for DMDD.
+However, we still don’t know exactly what causes the condition.
+Current research seeks brain mechanisms and genetic/environmental risk factors for DMDD.

-As of this time, medical professional haven’t developed a DMDD treatment for those newly diagnosed.
-Instead, DMDD is treated similar to other disorders that have symptoms of irritability and temper tantrums.
+As of this time, medical professionals haven’t developed a DMDD treatment for those newly diagnosed.
+Instead, DMDD is treated similarly to other disorders that have symptoms of irritability and temper tantrums.
 These include:

-If you believe your child is struggling with DMDD, it’s important to seek out treatment as soon as possible.
-Untreated DMDD can diminish a child’s quality of life, school performance, and inhibit his/her relationship with peers.
+If you believe your child struggles with DMDD, it’s important to seek out treatment as soon as possible.
+Untreated DMDD can diminish a child’s quality of life, school performance, and inhibit their relationship with peers.

 Furthermore, DMDD may increase the risk of a child developing other mental health conditions later in life, such as anxiety disorders or depression. ⁴